 It feels like it’s been a long week already, and I’m tired.
-Work takes its toll, so does relating to my wife, much less the work of parenting.
-I know.
-Love is a gift; so is being a parent.
-But they do take hard work, right?
+Work takes its toll, as does the work of parenting.
+And I know—love is a gift and so is being a parent.
+But they take hard work, right?
 Sometimes, even these good things can wear me out.
 So it’s been a long week.
-A long month, maybe; and depending on how you look at it, a long few years.
-I’m tired.
-I get to the end of a day like this, and it can feel like my loftiest goal is quiet Netflix and my favorite beverage.
+A long month, maybe.
+And depending on how you look at it, maybe it’s been a long few years.
+I’m a tired dad.
+I get to the end of a day like this and it can feel like my loftiest goal is some Netflix and my favorite beverage.
 Is anyone with me here?

 This is for tired dads, from a tired dad.
-It’s for guys who haven’t got it all figured out yet, from a guy who often doesn’t feel like he has a clue.
-It’s for husbands trying hard to get it right, sometimes fighting to make their marriage a place of joy, sometimes feeling like throwing in the towel, and sometimes, truth be told, not really bringing their all.
+It’s for guys who don’t have it all figured out yet, from a guy who often feels like he doesn’t have a clue.
 This one is for the flawed guys, who bring a load of inadequacy to the table, more failings than they care to admit, less ability to control the things around them than they’d like.
-This is for the husbands and fathers who sometimes get scared.
-Me too.
-In fact, here’s what I’d like to say: just because you find yourself writing articles for All Pro Dad, doesn’t necessarily mean that you are All Pro.
+This is for the fathers who sometimes get scared.
+I get scared, too.
+In fact, here’s what I’d like to say: Just because you find yourself writing articles for All Pro Dad doesn’t necessarily mean that you’re all pro.
 This is why.

-What about you, All Pro Dad?
+What about you?
 You need to hear this too: Good work.
 You’re doing it.
 You’re allowed to make mistakes.
 But keep going.
-(Isn’t this what coaches and teammates do for each other?
-Celebrate, encourage, challenge, and then go alongside?)
-Being a dad is really hard work, not for the faint of heart.
-It takes courage, and sometimes double, when you’re trying to make changes.
+Being a dad is really hard work and it’s not for the faint of heart.
+It takes courage, and sometimes double when you’re trying to make changes.
 But here you are.
 You’re reading.
 You’re looking for answers.
 You’re growing.
-Now how about taking one more step today by participating in a bit of dialogue with other tired dads?
+Now how about taking one more step today by participating in a dialogue with other tired dads?
 Have you got it in you?
 Use the space at the bottom of this page.
-Write a word of encouragement.
-You know how big a difference that can make.
-Or share a small slice of your tired story.
+Write a word of encouragement or share a small slice of your story.
+It can make a big difference.
 You remember how much it can help simply to know you’re not the only one who feels the way you do.
-Let’s take a minute, dads and husbands, to cheer one another on.
+Let’s take a minute to cheer one another on.
 And then, after that, go take a nap.
 You probably need it.

-What word of encouragement or "slice of tired" would you like to share?
+Sound off: What word of encouragement or slice of your story would you like to share?